 What Are Fake Nails?

 For most people, fake nails are the plastics shaped liked nails and are glued on the natural nail.
 The fake nails don’t replace your natural nails but they just go over them for aesthetic reasons.
 They can be used to add length to the nail or simply cover the whole nail.

 However, there are also fake nails that don’t look like nails at all before they are applied.
 They can be classified as acrylics, gels, and wraps.
-These can be formed and shaped to mimic nails during the manicure procedure.
+These can be formed and shaped to mimic nails during the manicure (or pedicure) procedure.
 With these types of fake nails, the clients can choose to keep their nail’s length, have a bit of extension or significantly extend their nails.